What skill set should you need to deliver projects effectively? Are you aware of the stages to follow in successfully managing projects?

 Project Management in Schools: A Guide

-There is no magic formula for ensuring that a project is successful, but there are well proven techniques available to help plan and manage projects.
-Fundamentally project management is about adopting a structured approach to what you should do instinctively.
-Project management gives you a framework; for example at certain points in the process it prompts you to take a step back and reflect on progress and what options are available.
+There is no magic formula for ensuring project planning in education is successful, but there are well proven techniques available to help plan and manage projects.
+Fundamentally project management software for higher education is about adopting a structured approach to what you should do instinctively.
+Project management compliance gives you a framework; for example at certain points in the process it prompts you to take a step back and reflect on progress and what options are available.

 School projects would include: